angristan/openvpn-install/README.md

 (It should also work on Debian unstable/testing and Ubuntu beta).

 If your're using an Ubuntu version that is not supported by the script, be aware that it's not supported by Ubuntu either, thus it's insecure.

-You can get a cheap VPS to run this script for 3€/month at [PulseHeberg](https://goo.gl/oBhgaj).

 ## Features